StrangeBeeCorp/docs/docs/Setup/index.md

 All other settings are available in the UI of the application.

-## SPecific uses Cases
+## Secific uses cases

-### Cluster with 3 TheHive nodes
+### Install a cluster with 3 nodes
-If you require the installation of a cluster (fault tolerant, H.A., ...), the folling [guide](./Architecture/3_nodes_cluster.md) details all the installation and configuration steps to get a cluster with 3 nodes working.
+If you require the installation of a cluster (fault tolerant, H.A., ...), the following [guide](./Architecture/3_nodes_cluster.md) details all the installation and configuration steps to get a cluster with 3 nodes working.
 In this example, the cluster is composed of:

   - 3 TheHive nodes
   - 3 Cassandra nodes
-  - 3 Elasticsearch nodes,
+  - 3 Elasticsearch nodes
-  - 3 Min.IO nodes.
+  - 3 Min.IO nodes

+### Update from TheHive 4.1.x

+XXX

+### Update from TheHive 3.x
+TheHive 3.x is not supported any more since 31st of December, 2021.

+Contact [StrangeBee](https://www.strangebee.com) for further assistance at [contact@strangebee.com](contact@strangebee.com).